zzyzek/sandbox/rprp/README.md

 Since there must be a rectangle with the origin point and we've enumerated all possibilities of rectangle choices as well as the choices for maximal cut lines, we've exhausted the possibility space to guarantee a solution.

+###### 2025-09-17

+From my understanding, the choice of origin point is inconsequential, from a worst case perspective.
+The origin point ($\sigma$) might have a practical implication in run time but I don't think it matters overall.

+We might want to make sure to choose it in an ordered way (lex smallest, for example) but I don't think it matters.

+The number of possibilities of maximal line segments to choose that will enclose the rectangle $R _ { \sigma \rho }$ is naively bounded by $3^4 = 81$ (each line can be maximal left, maximal right or maximal both) but this is an overestimate as there are only two possibilities for maximal line segments that are anchored by the origin point, $\rho$.
+This puts the upper bound at 36 ($2^2 3^2 = 36$) and can be further lowered if the rectangle shares one or more edges with the boundary.